Carly Simon: 1982–1985: "Why", Hello Big Man, move to Epic, and commercial decline

 In 1982, Simon sang the Nile Rodgers & Bernard Edwards-produced single "Why", from the soundtrack album to the film Soup for One.
 It was a Top 10 hit in the U.K., and successful throughout Europe.
 Although "Why" stalled at No. 74 in the U.S., the song became a mellow classic in the aftermath of its being picked up to be covered and sampled by different artists from around 1989 onward.
 In 2015, Pitchfork ranked it No. 188 on their list of the 200 Best Songs of the 1980s.
 She had another UK success (No. 17) with the single "Kissing with Confidence", a song from the 1983 album Dancing for Mental Health by Will Powers (a pseudonym for photographer Lynn Goldsmith).
 Simon was the uncredited singer of the song co-written and mixed by Todd Rundgren.

 In 1983, Simon released her 11th album, Hello Big Man.
 Although it suffered from disappointing sales, the album received critical acclaim.
 Rolling Stone stated "Simon has returned to the sort of beautiful, folk-based singing and songwriting that originally made the world fall in love with her."
 Additionally, they singled out the title track and "It Happens Everyday" as "two of the album's best songs."
+The video for "It Happens Everyday" was produced by Music Motions for exclusive distribution to movie theaters.
 The lead single, "You Know What to Do", peaked at No. 83 on the Billboard Hot 100 chart, and No. 36 on the Adult Contemporary chart.
 Simon filmed a music video for the song at her home on Martha's Vineyard, which received moderate airplay on MTV in the autumn of 1983.
 That same year, Simon performed on two albums: The Perfect Stranger by Jesse Colin Young (singing on the track "Fight For It" with Young) and Wonderland by Nils Lofgren (singing on the track "Lonesome Ranger" with Lofgren).
 In 1984, Simon made an uncredited cameo appearance in Ray Parker Jr.'s music video for "Ghostbusters", the theme song from the film of the same name.
 By this time, her contract with Warner Bros. had ended.

 In 1985, she signed with Epic Records and released her 12th album, Spoiled Girl.
 The album yielded two singles: "Tired of Being Blonde" and "My New Boyfriend", with only the former charting on the Billboard Hot 100 (No. 71) and Adult Contemporary chart (No. 34).
 The album was met with mixed reviews and was a commercial disappointment, peaking only at No. 88 on the Billboard 200, and her contract with Epic was cancelled.
 The album became a cult favorite within Simon's back catalogue.
 In July 2012, Hot Shot Records re-released the album as a deluxe edition with four bonus tracks.
 One of the album's tracks, "The Wives Are in Connecticut", caught the attention of Nora Ephron and Mike Nichols, who asked Simon to score their upcoming film Heartburn.